Services

 Our first priority is to reduce your pain.
 We want to get you moving and have your pain under control fast.
 To do this, we utilise “hands on’’ manual therapy, dry needling, taping, braces, education and appropriate advice to adjust your activities.
 At this stage we ensure that you have a full understanding of your condition and a plan to guide you beyond pain and restore optimal movement.

-Once your pain is under control, we can now go on to thoroughly assess your posture and biomechanics, allowing us to identify and then correct any contributing factors to your injury.
+Once your pain is under control, we can now go on to thoroughly assess your posture and biomechanics, allowing us to identify and correct any contributing factors to your injury.

 We aim to transform your posture and movement with individualised, home exercise programs or in one of our physiotherapist-led exercise classes, so you can be more resilient to injury than ever before.